 From an online poker player perspective, not much changes, as the new law does not segregate Swedish online poker players from the international player pool.
 Foreign online poker operators are launching .se domains, but players on these sites maintain access to the operator’s global player pool.

-It’s a new world for online poker in Sweden
+It’s a new world for real money online poker in Sweden

 Nevertheless, foreign online gambling operators were free to apply for a license that allows them to legally operate in Sweden.
 The only caveat was that they must be willing to pay an 18 percent tax on gross gaming revenue.